 Another interesting thing about the BLM reports was that only the COVADA claims had a county book and page number.
 The paperwork for a valid non-patented mining claim must be filed with BLM and with the county assessor’s office for the county in which the claim exists.
 Both places.
 Otherwise, the claim isn’t valid.
 This information may not appear on a BLM claim report but you’d have to check with the county in question to be positive that the claim wasn’t registered.
 Information goes missing with records, it happens.
 It means, though, more research and time wasting.
 Do you really want to do this?
 Far more simple to get on the ground.

 In the field, though, you could come across someone who filed with BLM and not the county.
-Some miners don’t like to pay county filing fees.
+Some miners don’t like to pay county filing fees or be noticed.
 In this case, you might be right that they don’t have a valid claim.
 You could also be dead right.
 Depending on the circumstances, it is usually best to move down the road if a dispute comes up.
 Always have your research printed out before prospecting on well claimed ground and always be prepared to move on.
 At least for that moment.

 Further fun ensues when you realize BLM allows a margin or error when recording the corners of a claim.
 Most miners don’t have their claims professionally surveyed.
 And there is no way to determine where a missing marker should be anyway, since none of this is based on GPS coordinates.
 This is all legal land description stuff, again, the public land survey system of meridian, township, range, and sections.
-And quarter sections and on and on.
+And quarter sections and so on.
 A lode claim cutting diagonally through two sections, for example, is mind bending to put down on paper using the PLSS and nearly impossible to recreate on the ground if you are not the claim owner.

 The only way you can see what the miner has mapped out is by pulling their claim folder at the State BLM headquarters or at the local county assessor’s office.
 Claim boundaries for non-patented claims are not available through BLM.
 Or anywhere else that I know of unless the claim owner has put them online themselves.
 You may see boundaries on GoogleEarth but these are for patented claims.
 All you will see online is the number of claims in an area, not their location.